 Simple Behavior Management Strategies: When – Then

-Getting a classroom of students and or even one student to follow expectations is not an unfamiliar challenge.
-It is necessary for every teacher to have a bag of behavior strategies to pull from.
-Nevermind the stickers, the velcro charts, or the punch cards, a simple phrase can help clearly communicate expectations to students.
+Getting a classroom of students or even one student to follow expectations is not an unfamiliar challenge.
+Every teacher must have a bag of behavior strategies to pull from.
+Never mind the stickers, the velcro charts, or the punch cards; a simple phrase can help communicate expectations to students.
 Say hello to the When-Then statement.

 What is a When-Then Statement?

-A When-Then statement communicates to students a positive expectation and the positive consequence that will happen after students meet that expectation.
+When-Then statement communicates a positive expectation and the positive consequence after students meet that expectation.

-You give them an expectation and are telling them what you will do in return.
-This type of statement is intended to build trust and break down expectations into smaller chunks.
+You give them expectations and tell them what you will do in return.
+This type of statement is intended to build trust and break expectations into smaller chunks.

-When you [positive behavior], then you can [positive reward/consequence].
+When you [positive behavior], you can [positive reward/consequence].

 What It Isn't

-When-Then statments are different than saying if you don't stop this, this will happen.
-That is negative and and likely will cause some students to dig in.
+When-Then statements are different than saying if you don't stop this, this will happen.
+That is negative and likely will cause some students to dig in.
 This behavior strategy is not intended to give a non-negotiable directive.

 Careful to avoid this construction: When you [negative behavior], then [negative consequence] will happen.